moneysocket/moneysocket-rfc/06-rendezvous.md

     - MUST be the value of the `rendezvous_id` in the corresponding `REQUEST_RENDEZVOUS` request.

 ## Behavior

+### Consumer/Provider

+Typically consumers send `REQUEST` messages, and `Providers` reply with `NOTIFICATION`, however at this level of the stack the applications have yet to differentiate into Consumer/Provider roles and either type of message is permitted.

+### Handshake

 - Upon establishing a connection, whether outgoing or incoming
     - MUST send a REQUEST\_RENDEZVOUS message.